ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ***Example:***

-The example in the [Quick Start](/swan-lake/learn/testing-quick-start) page shows how the `get` function of the client object can be stubbed to return a value.
+The example in the [Quick Start](/swan-lake/learn/testing-quick-start) shows how the `get` function of the client object can be stubbed to return a value.
 Let’s make changes to that example to get a random joke from a specific category (e.g., food or movies).

 ***main.bal***